Find Affordable College Courses

 Check out the medical assisting associate degree programs at these schools if you want to attend one of the most popular in Maryland.

 Our 2023 rankings named Allegany College of Maryland the most popular school in Maryland for allied health and medical assisting services students working on their associate degree.
-Allegany College of Maryland is a small public school located in the city of Cumberland.
+Allegany College of Maryland is a small public school located in the small city of Cumberland.

 Of the 43 students majoring in medical assisting at Allegany College of Maryland, 9% are male and 91% are female.